 With the generator set operating, inspect the fuel supply lines, return lines, filters, and fittings for leaks.
 Check any flexible sections for cuts, cracks and abrasions and make sure they are not rubbing against anything that could cause breakage.

-ACAUTION Leaking fuel will create a fire hazard which might result in severe personal injury or death if ignited by a spark.
+Leaking fuel creates a fire hazard which can result in severe personal injury or death if ignited.
 If leaks are detected, correct immediately.

 CONTROL